 What is Self-Sustainability - (Source: Wikipedia)

 Self-sustainability and self-sufficiency are overlapping states of being in which a person or organization needs little or no help from, or interaction with, others.
-Self-sufficiency entails the self being enough (to fulfill needs), and a self-sustaining entity can maintain self-sufficiency indefinitely.
+Self-sufficiency entails the self, being enough (to fulfil needs), and a self-sustaining entity can maintain self-sufficiency indefinitely.

 However, if you think of the current Gen X, we all know how up-to-date we are with the latest technology, yet when succumbed to self-sustenance, we would fail miserably at it.

 Here are the little insights on sustainability from the Naga Villages -

 Tucked amidst the lush-green mountains is a village of around 600+ houses that welcomes you with the board of 'Asia's First Green Village'.
 Khonoma is a 700-year-old village of the indigenous Angami tribe also known as the head hunters of Nagaland.
 This is perhaps the only village in India that was never captured by the British Invasion.
 The Naga Warriors gave a tough time to the Britishers.
 The village forts still stand in the glory of Naga Warriors and the might in martial arts.

 A little history on Khonoma's sustainable village model -

 The local Head Hunters of Khonoma practised hunting of wild animals and birds primarily for food and even as part of their festivities.
 As history has it, in 1997, after repeated efforts by some ecologically sensitive seniors, the villagers agreed to give up hunting to protect the wildlife which was then endangered due to the frequent hunting activities.
 In 1998, the Khonoma Village council declared around 20 sq.km land as the Khonoma Nature Conservation and Tragopan Sanctuary (KNCTS).
 A wild bird known as Tragopan had become endangered due to frequent hunting.
 Around 300 Tragopans were killed in 1993.